Danutu89/sedux/README.md

 > - This library is currently in beta stage
 > - Documentation is still under development
 > - Some features may contain bugs
-> - API might change without prior notice
+> - Please report any issues on GitHub repository
-> - Please report any issues on our GitHub repository
+> - We welcome and encourage community contributions!

 ## Table of Contents